oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Applied editorial changes from Filip Skokan and Louis Jannett
 * Clarified when cookie encryption applies
 * Added a section with security considerations on the use of postMessage
+* Added a section on anti-forgery/double-submit cookies as another form of CSRF protection
+* Updated CORS terminology

 -15